robcodehub/fullstack-recipe-clone-public/README.md

 #### Frontend
 - [ ] create client side methods which calculate the following (you can put this code in a file called mapppers.js)
-  - [ ] topChef when given a list of recipes and users returns the user who is the top chef (the one with the highest rating)
+  - [ ] `topChef` when given a list of recipes and users returns the user who is the top chef (the one with the highest rating)
-  - [ ] healthyRecipes when given a list of recipes calculates which recipes have healthScores between 8 and 10
+  - [ ] `healthyRecipes` when given a list of recipes calculates which recipes have healthScores between 8 and 10
   - [ ] display the information from both of these methods on the home page.
+  - [ ] create a link for chefs.
+Chefs are users who have a recipe.
+Clicking on that link should navigate to a /chefs route and display only those users who have recipes.
   </details>

 ### Tier 2